 Course

-The European Summer School on Internet Governance (EuroSSIG) helps interested students and academics as well as individuals working in the private sector or in government, to understand better the global Internet Governance controversy and to get a comprehensive and structured knowledge on the various aspects of Internet Governance.
+The European Summer School on Internet Governance (EuroSSIG) helps interested students and academics, as well as people working in the private sector or in governments, to better understand the global controversy surrounding Internet governance and to gain comprehensive and structured knowledge about the various aspects of Internet governance.

-A one week academic course, taking place annually end of July, covers the political, legal, economic, socio-cultural, technological and other dimensions of the governance of the Internet.
-The course includes also practical oriented lectures covering the management of critical Internet resources as well as the development of the domain name market.
-Each academic lecture is followed by a Q&A session.
-Other formats are case presentations, breakout sessions for interactive discussions and a practicum.
-A social programme is designed for networking among faculty and fellows.
-Fellows will get a certificate for the successful participation in the Summer School.
+A one-week academic course, held annually at the end of July, covers the political, legal, economic, socio-cultural, and technological dimensions related to Internet governance.
+The course also includes lectures on the management of critical Internet resources and the development of the domain name market.
+Following each academic lecture, there will be a Q&A session.
+Other formats include case presentations, breakout sessions for interactive discussions, and a practicum.
+A social programme is designed to facilitate networking between faculty and fellows.
+Participants who successfully complete the summer school will receive a certificate.

 • The history of Internet governance